Cosmopolitanism: Modern cosmopolitan thinkers

 In his 1795 essay "Perpetual Peace: A Philosophical Sketch", Immanuel Kant stages a ius cosmopoliticum (cosmopolitan law/right) as a guiding principle to help global society achieve permanent, enduring peace.
-Kant's cosmopolitan right stems from an understanding of all human beings as equal members of a universal community.
+Kant's cosmopolitan right (Weltbürgerrecht, or "world-citizen right") stems from an understanding of all human beings as equal members of a universal community.
 Cosmopolitan right thus works in tandem with international political rights, and the shared, universal right of humanity.

 Kant's cosmopolitan right is fundamentally bound to the conditions of universal hospitality and the right of resort.
 Universal hospitality is defined as the right to be welcomed upon arrival in foreign territory, but is contingent on a guest arriving in a peaceful manner.
 Kant makes the additional claim that all human beings have the basic right of resort: the right to present oneself in a foreign land.
 The right of resort is derived from Kant's understanding of the Earth's surface as essentially communal, and further emphasizing his claims on equally shared universal rights among all human beings.

 The philosophical concepts of Emmanuel Levinas, on ethics, and Jacques Derrida, on hospitality, provide a theoretical framework for the relationships between people in their everyday lives and apart from any form of written laws or codes.
 For Levinas, the foundation of ethics consists in the obligation to respond to the Other.
 In Being for the Other, he writes that there is no "universal moral law," only the sense of responsibility (goodness, mercy, charity) that the Other, in a state of vulnerability, calls forth.
 The proximity of the Other is an important part of Levinas's concept: the face of the Other is what compels the response.

 For Derrida, the foundation of ethics is hospitality, the readiness and the inclination to welcome the Other into one's home.
 Ethics, he claims, is hospitality.
 Pure, unconditional hospitality is a desire that underscores the conditional hospitality necessary in our relationships with others.
 Levinas's and Derrida's theories of ethics and hospitality hold out the possibility of an acceptance of the Other as different but of equal standing.
 Isolation is not a feasible alternative in the world, therefore, it is important to consider how best to approach these interactions, and to determine what is at stake for ourselves and the others: what conditions of hospitality to impose, and whether or not we have responded to the call of the Other.
 Further, both theories reveal the importance of considering how best to interact with the Other and others, and what is at stake.